Bookbird: General Information

 Bookbird aims to communicate new ideas to the world-wide community of readers interested in children's books; it is open to any topic in the field of international children's literature.
 Each issue includes articles and information about children’s literature from many countries.
 Regular features include peer-reviewed articles, shorter articles about children’s books and their creators, interviews with authors and illustrators, reading promotion projects worldwide, and reviews of children’s books and scholarly books from around the world.

 Recent issues of Bookbird include articles on dual-language picturebooks, global rainbow families, children’s literature in Russia, depictions of immigrant children in school settings, revolutionary children’s literature in 1930s China, the portrayal of female genital mutilation in children’s literature, and an examination of the social responsibility of bookmakers, readers and educators.
 The regular ‘Focus IBBY’ section highlights news of IBBY projects and events, and the ‘Books on Books’ section recently included reviews of texts from China, France, Japan, Poland, Scotland, and the USA.
 Issues of Bookbird vary between open issues and themed issues.
 Calls for manuscripts are posted on the IBBY website.

 Every two years an issue of Bookbird is devoted to information about the illustrators and authors nominated for IBBY’s Hans Christian Andersen Award.
 After the winners are announced, a subsequent issue carries articles about these, and also about the short-listed nominees.
 In a year when the biennial IBBY congress is held, an issue of Bookbird highlights the children’s literature of the congress host country and region.

-Information about writing for Bookbird may be obtained from the editors.
-Their email address is listed on the IBBY website.